alan-turing-institute/DTBase/dtbase/backend/README.md

     {
       "sensor_identifier": <unique identifier of the sensor:str>,
-      "location_schema": <name of the location schema to use:str>, "coordinates": <coordinates to the location:str>
+      "location_schema": <name of the location schema to use:str>, "coordinates": <coordinates to the location:dict>
     }
+    where the coordinates dict is keyed by location identifiers.
     ```
     and optionally also
     ```